-Another option would be to overturn the filibuster.
+Another option would be to overturn or make an exception to the filibuster.
 They’d need all 50 members on board to eliminate the filibuster on any bill, backing they don’t currently have for any issue.
 It’s an even longer shot with abortion rights, seeing as Democrats aren’t even unified on legislation codifying Roe.

 In the past, Sens.
 Joe Manchin (D-WV) and Bob Casey (D-PA) have been opposed to abortion rights legislation.
 Casey has notably voted to consider debate on an abortion rights bill, but he has not indicated if he’d support the legislation itself, while Manchin voted against such legislation this past March.
 (In the spring, a procedural vote on the Women’s Health Protection Act — which would enshrine the right to perform and access an abortion into federal law — failed 46-48 in the Senate, with all Republicans and Manchin voting against proceeding and several lawmakers absent.)

-Theoretically, there’s a third option: Get a couple of pro-abortion rights Republican senators to join with 48 or 49 Democratic senators to overturn the filibuster to then pass a law codifying Roe.
+Given the barrier posed by the filibuster, there’s, theoretically, a third option: Get a couple of pro-abortion rights Republican senators to join with 48 or 49 Democratic senators to change the filibuster to then pass a law codifying Roe.
 Two Republicans — Sens.
-Susan Collins (R-ME) and Lisa Murkowski (R-AK) — are both pro-abortion rights, but they voted against the WHPA because they felt it was too expansive.
+Susan Collins (R-ME) and Lisa Murkowski (R-AK) — both support abortion rights, but they voted against the WHPA because they felt it was too expansive.
 Neither has signaled that they’d be willing to eliminate the filibuster to pass legislation codifying Roe.